bendtherules/humblematch/readme.md

 ### To upload to PYPI-

-twine upload dist/* -R pypi
+twine upload dist/* -r pypi

 ### To build or serve docs